slbailey/retrowaves/tower/docs/contracts/NEW_FALLBACK_PROVIDER_CONTRACT.md

 - **Non-blocking** — never wait for I/O, locks, or external resources
 - **Very fast** — typically completes in microseconds to low milliseconds
 - **Deterministic** — predictable execution time, not dependent on external factors
-- **Real-time capable** — supports continuous audio playout at 24ms tick intervals
+- **Real-time capable** — supports continuous audio playout at 21.333ms tick intervals (PCM cadence)

 **MUST NOT**:
 - Block or wait for any I/O operations